3 - Language policy at school level

 4) the clear opinions that exist on how processes of language acquisition work.

-We advocate a policy that takes these ingredients into account, that has a clear view on how the language instruction can be acquired thanks to a functional multilingual learning policy.
-Multilingualism is an umbrella term, covering – among many other concepts - multilingual awareness, meta-linguistic awareness, multilingual education.
-Also: language is a (symbolic) marker for identity; but we do not develop further on these aspects.
+We advocate a policy that takes these ingredients into account, and that has a clear view on how language instruction can be acquired thanks to a functional multilingual learning policy.
+Multilingualism is an umbrella term, covering – among many other concepts - multilingual awareness, meta-linguistic awareness, and multilingual education.
+Also: language is a (symbolic) marker for identity, but we do not develop further on these aspects.
 Translanguaging has a positive impact on cognitive flexibility.